Hultan/chessImager/readme.md

 The factor 0.5 means that the circle or cross should be 50% of the width of the square.

-You can add a highlighted square by using the method `AddHighlight()` on the [context](#context) object in the style that is specified in the currently used JSON file:
+You can add a highlighted square by using the method `AddHighlight()` on the [ImageContext](#image-context) object in the style that is specified in the currently used JSON file:

 ```go
    imager := chessImager.NewImager()